Published 13:10 IST, March 7th 2020

 Advertisement

-Astronauts on board International Station (ISS) have reportedly grown red romaine lettuce which is free of disease-causing microbes and safe to eat.
-A study about lettuce experiment was published on March 6 in journal Frontiers in Plant Science.
-Christina Khodadad, study author and researcher at NASA’s Kennedy Centre told international media that ability to grow food in a sustainable system that is safe for crew consumption will become critical as NASA moves towards longer missions.
-She added that "salad type leafy greens" can be grown and consumed fresh with few resources.
+Astronauts on board the International Space Station (ISS) have reportedly grown red romaine lettuce which is free of disease-causing microbes and safe to eat.
+A study about the lettuce experiment was published on March 6 in journal Frontiers in Plant Science.
+Christina Khodadad, the study author and researcher at NASA’s Kennedy Space Centre told international media that the ability to grow food in a sustainable system that is safe for crew consumption will become critical as NASA moves towards longer missions.
+She added that the "salad type leafy greens" can be grown and consumed fresh with few resources.

 Credits: NASA